How to Help Kids Talk About Learning Disabilities

 What to say to teachers:

-- Name your LD: Even though teachers should have the information, it’s good for a child to get in the habit of naming of her learning difference—for example, “I have auditory processing disorder”—so there is no confusion.
+- Name your LD: Even though teachers should have the information, it’s good for a child to get in the habit of naming of their learning difference—for example, “I have auditory processing disorder”—so there is no confusion.

 - Express enthusiasm: Sometimes learning issues can make it hard for others to see how passionate kids are about succeeding in school.
-Expressing enthusiasm and interest in doing well will help your child turn her teachers into allies.
+Expressing enthusiasm and interest in doing well will help your child turn their teachers into allies.

 Help your child talk to peers, too